Cautions for Plug-n-Fire

 Viewing Into The Kiln

-- Do not open the lid when the kiln exceeds 121°C (250°F).
+- Always wear heat-resistant gloves when opening a hot lid, and never open the lid if the kiln temperature exceeds 121°C (250°F).

 Keep Lid Closed When Kiln Is Not In Use - Keep lid closed when not operating the kiln.